5 Different Types Of Roof Overhang & Their Benefits

 1. Open eaves

 Open eaves are a type of roof overhang where the structural elements, such as rafters and beams, are left exposed rather than being enclosed.
 This design can add a modern, architectural touch to your commercial property while also improving ventilation in certain climates.
 Open eaves are ideal for businesses looking to create a sleek aesthetic or highlight craftsmanship in their building design.
 However, they may require more maintenance as the exposed materials are more susceptible to weathering.
-When considering open eaves, ensure your property’s design and climate are well-suited for this unique style.
+When considering open eaves, ensure your property’s design and climate are well-suited for this unique style, you can consult a professional for guidance.

 Benefits: